Extremesarova/pipelines/eda_pipeline.md

     2. For non-numerical features `df.describe(include=["object","bool"])`
 - Analysis

-    The basic idea here is to analyse the dependency between thefeatures and the target variable.
+    The basic idea here is to analyze the dependency between the features and the target variable.
-    Plotting correlation matrix between numerical variables and thetarget variable
+    Plotting correlation matrix between numerical variables and the target variable

     1. Categorical features (nominal variables)
     Cannot sort or give any order to such variables